A dog can bring an immense amount of joy to a family. Sadly, many times shelter dogs get a bad rap.

 Shelter dogs are no more likely to get into your garbage than a purebred.

 In fact my shelter dogs have NEVER gotten into our garbage.
 Personally, I believe when it comes to food and snacks these dogs of ours are very spoiled.
 So I guess our garbage just doesn’t appeal to them.
 We also don’t eat much meat so they aren’t in there looking for bones or scraps from dinner.

 They chew up furniture

 All dogs will chew up stuff if they are bored.
-Invest in some Benebones, Kong toys, Mammoth ropes and other heavy duty chew toys to keep your pooch occupied.
+Invest in some Benebones, Kong toys, antlers for dogs, Mammoth ropes and other heavy duty chew toys to keep your pooch occupied.